jgrams/keith/content/reports/2021-05-14-tehachapi-only-150-ish-more-miles-of-desert-good-thing-we’re-always-hydrated-and-nothing-will-change-that/index.md

 overrideDate: 2021-05-07T07:00:00.000Z
 title: Tehachapi only 150 ish more miles of desert good thing we’re always hydrated and nothing will change that!!!
-totd: "Totd: Lux found out I was going to Bakersfield the next morning to get my second dose of phizer and offered to give me a ride 👻 way easier than the bus"
+totd: "Lux found out I was going to Bakersfield the next morning to get my second dose of phizer and offered to give me a ride 👻 way easier than the bus"
 miles: 558.5